Nick Novak: Dallas Cowboys

 Novak was then signed by the Dallas Cowboys on August 30, 2005, and was waived four days later.

-Washington Redskins
+Washington Redskins (first stint)

 Novak signed with the Washington Redskins in September 2005, and appeared in five games, notably hitting a game-winning extra point in the narrow season-opening 14–13 road victory over the Dallas Cowboys on Monday Night Football and coming through with a game-saving tackle on the ensuing kickoff.
 Three weeks later in a 20–17 victory over the Seattle Seahawks, he kicked a game-winning field goal in overtime, which kept the Redskins undefeated and atop the NFC East.
 Since Novak was signed that year for the limited purpose of filling in for an ailing John Hall, he was released shortly after Hall returned to form.

 Arizona Cardinals

 Shortly after his release from the Redskins, Novak was signed by the Arizona Cardinals for kickoff duties while Neil Rackers hobbled through the latter half of the 2005 season.
 Novak appeared in five games for the Cardinals in 2005 and was 3 for 3 on field goal attempts.